 Click here to register for the Journal.
 It’s available on the lefthand side bar of the CrossFit.com website and is updated daily.

 The CrossFit Level 1 Certification is a weekend long immersion into the fundamental movements, as well as the theory and processes behind CrossFit methodology and workout programs.

 Check the righthand sidebar of the CrossFit.com website to see when the nearest CrossFit Level 1 certification is coming to an affiliate near us!
 (PS – currently, the two closest affiliates that consistently host Level 1 certifications are Guerilla CrossFit in Montclair, NJ and CrossFit KoP in King of Prussia, PA.)

 Your first stop on the journey toward total joint/muscle/tendon repair should always be the least invasive.
 We recommend several area doctors and resources, each with their own methods and specialties.
 The thing they all have in common is that perform manual therapies to help find the source of your discomfort and naturally heal your body using methods that release tension, increase mobility, restore suppleness, and improve stability.

-Dr. Eric Nelson has worked with countless athletes including Olympic competitors, X Games athletes, collegiate level competitors, runners, triathletes and CrossFit athletes.
+Dr. Eric Nelson is our in-house sports chiropractor.
+He has worked with countless athletes including Olympic competitors, X Games athletes, collegiate level competitors, runners, triathletes and CrossFit athletes.
 He specializes in Active Release Technique (ART) and Graston technique and uses these to help restore proper joint, muscle and tendon function.
 He may also prescribe at-home exercises to help strengthen or stabilize.